 AR/VR technologies are now even being used by PTSD patients to get a better grip on their condition.

 8- Robotic Surgeries

-Slowly but evidently, healthcare industry is becoming open to replacing surgeons with robots, when it comes to performing uncomplex, minimal invasive surgeries.
-Although, it will take a lot of time for patients to agree to let robots perform surgery on them, robots are nevertheless making their place in the domain.
+Slowly but evidently, the healthcare industry is becoming open to replacing surgeons with robots, when it comes to performing uncomplex, minimally invasive surgeries.
+Although it will take a lot of time for patients to agree to let robots perform surgery on them, robots are nevertheless making their place in the domain.

 So here were the eight ways technology is impacting the healthcare industry.
 The progress that it is making in making the patients’ lives easier and doctors’ manageable, is simply too difficult to ignore.
 Are you prepared to be a part of the change?